ARM-software/arm-trusted-firmware/docs/porting-guide.md

     should make no assumptions about the system state when it receives control.

 2. Passing control to a normal world BL image, pre-loaded at a platform- specific address by BL2.
-BL3-1 uses the `el_change_info` structure that BL2 populated in memory to do this.
+BL3-1 uses the `entry_point_info` structure that BL2 populated in memory to do this.

 3. Providing runtime firmware services.
 Currently, BL3-1 only implements a